This blog was written in June 2020.

 My client actually loved my new-look room - thought it was “bright and fresh”.
 When she sighed as she lay down on the plinth and said “I’ve missed this so much” I knew that my room décor is immaterial – clients come for the treatment and care that I offer.
 Slowly but surely, I am getting to like my room again, maybe one day I will even love it!

-The author, Mary Mullally, is a complementary therapist and Irish Agent/Distributor for Pure Pro Massage Products, a range of massage oils, creams and lotions. www.purepro.ie
+The author, Mary Mullally, is a complementary therapist and European Agent/Distributor for Pure Pro Massage Products, a range of massage oils, creams, lotions and accessories. www.purepro.ie